vlabserc/python-vlab-exp-exceptions/storyboard.md

 # python-vlab-exp-exceptions
-For the experiments created for teaching the concepts of exception handling **About the User:**
+For the experiments created for teaching the concepts of exception handling
+## Aim
+In this experiment,user will learn the concepts of exception handling

+**About the User:**

 We are going to study Exception Handling in Python from Tanmay's real world scenario.Tanmay is a fashion designer by profession and he loves designing products using human centred approach

 ` `Let us begin by reading Tanmay journey as  described below:
+## Scenario 1

 |![](img/Aspose.Words.0dd41640-a2f1-45b0-868b-fbb3bdc5cfb0.001.png)|
 | :- |